 Types of Bass Fishing Reels

 Spinning reels are open faced and have a rotating bail that guides line around fixed spool.
 Spinning reels are ideal for lighter lures and finesse fishing techniques.
 The main issue with spinning reels is fishing line can develop line twists due to being twisted around a fixed spool.
 This can be eliminated by using braided line which has no memory.

 Spinning reels are unique in that they do not have a button to release line.
 To cast a spinning reel you pinch the line with your index finger against the rod and flip the bail open with your opposite hand.
 With the line pinched start your casting motion.
 On the forward motion release the line in your finger to cast your lure.

 Baitcasting reels feature a spinning spool that takes in and lets line out.
 This feature of the baitcaster allows it to handle heavier lures.
 The main issue with baitcasting reels is backlash.
 Backlash is caused from the spool continuing to spin after line stops being let out.
 Luckily backlashes can be prevented with practice.

 Baitcasters have a breaking system which is located opposite side of the handle and a tension knot located next to the drag.
 These two features allow you to adjust the tension of the spool depending on the lure you are using.
 Properly adjusting these setting will help prevent backlashes.

 - Spinning reels are best for lures under 3/8 oz and finesse style baits like ned rigs, drop shots, and in-line spinners.

-- Baitcasting reels are best for lures 1/2 oz and heavier. and line.
+- Baitcasting reels are best for lures 1/2 oz and heavier.

 Gear Ratio Explained